-The role of LTAs is therefore critical in ensuring that visitors have a positive experience whilst in a particular area - It must be seamless.
-When the experience meets or exceeds a visitor's expectation, yield is generally higher and return visits are possible resulting from positive word of mouth recommendations to family and friends.
+The role of LTAs is therefore critical in ensuring that visitors have a positive experience whilst in a particular area - it must be seamless.
+When the experience meets or exceeds a visitor's expectation, yield is generally higher and return visits are possible resulting from positive 'word of mouth' recommendations to family and friends.
 On the other hand, when the experience fails to meet visitor's expectations, the reverse generally applies.

-16. The business/industry associations adopt the above role statement and transition to Tourism and Business Associations (BTAs).
+The business/industry associations adopt the above role statement and transition to Tourism and Business Associations a.
+Advocacy - represent LTAs and local government at both a state and national level on key issues.